jbhinky/Theophilus-Axon/README.md

 This release was initialized using a private spark file.
 For security and identity protection, only the spark hash is public:

+🇺🇸 This project was created, authored, and released from the **United States of America (USA)** by Joshua B. Hinkson.

+## ⚠️ License

+Use is restricted to non-commercial, ethical, and research-based purposes under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+Commercial usage is strictly prohibited without written permission.
+See full LICENSE for details.